andersevenrud/dotfiles/.config/nvim/README.md

 ### Optional

-- `nerd-fonts` for icons and symbols
 - `nodejs` for language misc servers
-- `rust` for certain plugins
+- `cargo` for certain plugins depending on rust
-- `rust_analyzer` for rust language server
+- [`lua-language-server`](https://github.com/sumneko/lua-language-server) for lua language server
-- `lua-language-server` for lua language server
+- [`nerd-fonts`](https://www.nerdfonts.com/) for icons and symbols

+## Setup

+1. Use `:PackerInstall` to install plugins and everything else is set up the next time neovim is started.
+2. Use `:LspUpdate` to install language servers.

 ### Secrets

-Set up a secrets file in `~/.config/nvim/lua/andersevenrud/secrets.lua` with this template:
+Example:

 ```lua
 return {